Till the Clouds Roll By

-Till The Clouds Roll By is a 1946 American Technicolor musical film produced by Metro-Goldwyn-Mayer.
-A fictionalized biopic of composer Jerome Kern, portrayed by Robert Walker, Kern was originally involved with the production, but died before its completion.
-Featuring an ensemble cast of well-known musical stars, it was the first in a series of MGM biopics about Broadway composers.
+Till the Clouds Roll By is a 1946 American Technicolor musical film produced by Metro-Goldwyn-Mayer and a fictionalized biopic of composer Jerome Kern, portrayed by Robert Walker.
+Kern was involved with the production, but died before its completion.
+It was the first in a series of MGM biopics about Broadway composers.

-The film is one of the MGM musicals that entered the public domain when MGM failed to renew their copyrights.
+The film is one of the MGM musicals that entered the public domain when MGM failed to renew its copyright.

 Plot

 Kern attends the opening night of Show Boat in 1927, the landmark musical that secured his popularity.
 Following several of the show's most notable songs, Kern departs to reminisce about his early days as a young songwriter.

 Kern recounts meeting Jim Hessler, a musical mentor, and Hessler's young daughter Sally.
 Kern and the Hesslers grow close, and he later visits them in London.
-Taking Sally to the fair, a swing ride inspires Kern to conceive a stage production for one of his songs.
+Taking Sally to the fair inspires Kern to conceive a stage production for one of his songs.
 At the London Gaieties revue, Kern's song garners the attention of theatrical producer Charles Frohman.

 When Kern happens to meet Eva Leale, it's love at first sight, but the courtship is cut short.
 He must abruptly sail back to New York to adapt The Girl from Utah for its Broadway debut.
-Following the show's success, Kern narrowly misses sailing back to London on the RMS Lusitania.
+Following the show's success, Kern narrowly misses sailing back to London on the ill-fated RMS Lusitania.

 The 1917 opening night of Oh, Boy! includes the musical number "Till the Clouds Roll By".
-The composer proposes to Eva, and returns to New York to continue his string of theatrical successes, including Leave It to Jane.
+The composer proposes to Eva and returns to New York to continue his string of theatrical successes, including Leave It to Jane.
 His 1920 musical Sally, starring Marilyn Miller, popularized the song "Look for the Silver Lining".